0xcatalysis/docs/docs/intro.md

 ![Catalysis Logo](/img/Coverpool-simplified.svg)

-Catalysis Coverage connects three moving parts into a single flow.
+Catalysis connects multiple moving parts into a single flow.

-Restakers are the starting point.
+1. Restakers are the starting point.
 They deposit digital assets like ETH, BTC, SOL and other assets into restaking protocols like EigenLayer, Symbiotic and Babylon. **Catalysis Core** aggregates that capital & the pooled collateral then forms the raw “capacity” for underwriting risk.

-Next, **specialist risk curators** launch dedicated coverage vaults called **CoverPools**.
+2. Next, **specialist risk curators** launch dedicated coverage vaults called **CoverPools**.
 These pools draw capacity from Catalysis Core and are designed to underwrite specific types of risk.
 Each CoverPool can issue multiple policies, tailored to different verticals or institutional needs.

-Once restakers delegate capacity to a CoverPool, that pool can issue onchain policies to reputed institutional clients such as trading desks, market makers & prime brokerage firms.
+3. Once restakers delegate capacity to a CoverPool, that pool can issue onchain policies to reputed institutional clients such as trading desks, market makers & prime brokerage firms.

-Premiums flow into the CoverPool and are automatically distributed back to restakers.
-In the event of a claim, restaked capital is slashed via Catalysis Core and used to cover losses.
+4. Premiums flow into the CoverPool and are automatically distributed back to restakers.
+In the event of a claim, restaked capital is slashed via Catalysis Core and used to provide cover.

 ## Next Steps